SebGillman/SpeakerRecognitionGroupProject/README.md

 </p>

 In addition to the above quantitative results, the group was able to gather key qualitative results.
 Firstly, if someone were to register his voice by saying only one word, for instance a quick “hello”, then the algorithm would not be able to pick up his voiceprint.
 This is because it was previously mentioned that the speaking time should be at least 1.3 seconds long in order to be able to extract relevant features.
-Secondly, when a person was speaking faster than its recorded sample or not in his true tone, the algorithm was mistakenly classifying it as another person or as noise.
-Thirdly, the proximity of the microphone was a factor influencing the output: if it was too close the recorded audio would be clipped and if it was too far the speaker would just blend in with the background noise.
+Secondly, when a person deliberately was speaking faster than its recorded sample or not in his true tone, the algorithm was mistakenly classifying it as another person or was unregistered.
+Thirdly, the proximity of the microphone was a factor influencing the output: If it is too close the recorded audio would be clipped and if it is too far the speaker would just blend in with the background noise.

 The next task is to transfer the algorithm to the Raspberry Pi.